kkartavenka/FastDtw.CSharp/README.md

 ## Performance results

-At the time of investigating `FastDtw` (v 1.1.3) package was the fastest one, and therefore was used as a baseline. `ADN.TimeSeries` was not able to process large dataset without errors.
+At the time of investigating `FastDtw` (v 1.1.3) package was the fastest one, and therefore was used as a baseline. `ADN.TimeSeries` was not able to process larger dataset without errors.
 Compared to FastDtw v 1.1.3 a significant improvement was achieved for short and long time series.

 ### Short summary